 All women are at risk for breast cancer, and risk increases with age.
 Knowing about breast cancer can help a woman detect problems early, when chances of a cure are greatest.

 “You are the first line of defense when it comes to breast cancer.
 That’s why it’s crucial to know how your breasts normally look and let your doctor know if something seems unusual,” says Dr. Esther Dubrovsky, breast surgeon at Houston Methodist Cancer Center.

-FACT #1: Knowing the warning signs of breast cancer is vital.
+1. Knowing the warning signs of breast cancer is vital